A little bit about me, the mechanic

 I'm not afraid to tell it like it is, or own up to a mistake that I made.
 Rest assured, each bike leaves in the condition

-Please drop by soon to receive the same service I provide to my own bike.
+Please connect with me soon to receive the same service I provide to my own bike.

 Email, call or text today.